Internalism and externalism

-Internalism and externalism are two opposite ways of integration of explaining various subjects in several areas of philosophy.
+Internalism and externalism are two opposite ways of integrating and explaining various subjects in several areas of philosophy.
 These include human motivation, knowledge, justification, meaning, and truth.
 The distinction arises in many areas of debate with similar but distinct meanings.
 Internal–external distinction is a distinction used in philosophy to divide an ontology into two parts: an internal part concerning observation related to philosophy, and an external part concerning question related to philosophy.

 Internalism is the thesis that no fact about the world can provide reasons for action independently of desires and beliefs.
 Externalism is the thesis that reasons are to be identified with objective features of the world.

 Moral philosophy

 Motivation

 In contemporary moral philosophy, motivational internalism (or moral internalism) is the view that moral convictions (which are not necessarily beliefs, e.g. feelings of moral approval or disapproval) are intrinsically motivating.
 That is, the motivational internalist believes that there is an internal, necessary connection between one's conviction that X ought to be done and one's motivation to do X. Conversely, the motivational externalist (or moral externalist) claims that there is no necessary internal connection between moral convictions and moral motives.
 That is, there is no necessary connection between the conviction that X is wrong and the motivational drive not to do X. (The use of these terms has roots in W.D.
-Falk's (1947) paper "'Ought' and Motivation").
+Falk's (1947) paper "'Ought' and Motivation".)

 These views in moral psychology have various implications.
-In particular, if motivational internalism is true, then an amoralist is unintelligible (and metaphysically impossible).
+In particular, if motivational internalism is true, then amorality is unintelligible (and metaphysically impossible).
 An amoralist is not simply someone who is immoral, rather it is someone who knows what the moral things to do are, yet is not motivated to do them.
 Such an agent is unintelligible to the motivational internalist, because moral judgments about the right thing to do have built into them corresponding motivations to do those things that are judged by the agent to be the moral things to do.
-On the other hand, an amoralist is entirely intelligible to the motivational externalist, because the motivational externalist thinks that moral judgments about the right thing to do not necessitate some motivation to do those things that are judged to be the right thing to do; rather, an independent desire—such as the desire to do the right thing—is required (Brink, 2003), (Rosati, 2006).
+On the other hand, an amoralist is entirely intelligible to the motivational externalist, because the motivational externalist thinks that moral judgments about what is right do not necessitate some motivation to do those things that are judged to be the right thing to do; rather, an independent desire—such as the desire to do the right thing—is required (Brink, 2003), (Rosati, 2006).